-Curvaceous butternut, the most popular variety of squash, with a clean, creamy taste.
-It?s easy to tackle in the kitchen: thin-skinned and pretty quick to prepare ? a good veg peeler will do the trick.
-Squash doubles up as a decoration as you store it, looking full of promise on a kitchen shelf.
+Curvaceous Butternut, the most popular variety of squash, with a clean, creamy flavour.
+They’re easy to tackle in the kitchen, with the highest proportion of edible flesh to seeds and cavity, and thin skin; a good veg peeler will do the trick.
+Squash doubles up as a decoration as you store it, looking full of colour and promise on a kitchen shelf.

 A tray of slow-roasted squash is one of the most versatile bases out there for a hearty meal

 How to prepare

 Roasting squash gives a dish of glorious colours and deep, sweet flavours.
 Good as a starter, drizzled with yogurt and chilli oil; as a side, mashed with nutmeg, salt and butter; or stirred into risotto just before the rice is cooked.

 Alternatively, squash is an excellent candidate for being stuffed and baked whole, or simmered in hearty stews, curries and soups.